 Voice Commands: When this option is enabled, it allows headset users to operate their headset using audible commands instead of having to touch the headset keypad to do so.
 Toggle the switch to ON to enable.
 Enabling this option requires a system restart, follow the onscreen prompt.
-The available voice commands are explained under headsets, see "Voice Commands" on page 8.
+The available voice commands are explained under headsets, see "Voice Commands" on page 9.
+Voice commands are not available with NEXEO | Core, to upgrade, see "System Tiers" on page 37.